catalinpit/hashnode/ckdrimvbq00l9fzs19grl7ttx.md

 These are my tops tips when it comes to knowing how to negotiate your salary as a developer.
 The list is not exhaustive, and there are many other aspects of negotiating.

 I hope the article gives you some insights and helps you see negotiating with other eyes.
 The essential thing is to negotiate your salaries.
 Otherwise, you leave money on the table.

-> If you enjoyed the article, consider sharing it so more people can benefit from it!
-Also, feel free to @ me on Twitter with your opinions.